Latest trends in cybersquatting

 Commenting on the importance of the UDRP, WIPO Director General Francis Gurry states: “By combating opportunistic domain name registration practices, WIPO’s services help consumers to find authentic web content and enhance the reliability of the Domain Name System.”

 Despite the effectiveness of the UDRP, owners of trademarks willing to preserve their good reputation should rely not only on post-factum measures to remedy the effects of cybersquatting, but also take preventive measures aiming to reduce the risks of cybersquatting.
-For example, trademark owners may register domain names which are confusingly similar to their trademarks, thus preventing cybersquatters from registering those domain names.
+For example, trademark owners may register domain names that are confusingly similar to their trademarks, thus preventing cybersquatters from registering those domain names.

 Cybersquatting has become a lucrative online practice that may negatively affect the reputation of well-established commercial brands.
 The owners of such brands may face legal challenges related to overcoming their cybersquatting issues.
 This is because the demarcation line between the legality and illegality of cybersquatting is difficult to draw, as the phenomenon combines both legitimate and illegal activities.